bridgesystems/Bridgemate-Data-Connector-Scoring-Program-Client/Documentation/MD/SessionDTO.md

 &nbsp;

-The SessionDTO can be used with the InitializeEvent command and will then be added to the InitDTO.Sessions property.
+The SessionDTO can be used with the [InitializeEvent command](<Overviewofcommunication.md>) and will then be added to the InitDTO.Sessions property.

+Apart from that the SessionDTO can be used as data together with [AddSession command](<Overviewofcommunication.md>) to [add a session to a previously initialized event](<Addasession.md>).

 ### EventGuid property

 Optional.
-Must be present if there is more than one session.
+Must be present if there is more than one session at initialization or when the session is added to an existing event.

 ##### SessionGuid property